-When an employee or a student is injured a school supervisor should complete the Education Affiliates(EA) Accident Report (available on the EA SharePoint site in the Human Resources & Benefits, Workers Compensation Claims folders, and also in Appendix 3 of this Plan) and provide a copy to the EA Corporate Vice President of Treasury Operations.
+When an employee or a student is injured a school supervisor should complete the Education Affiliates Accident Report (available on the EA SharePoint site in the Human Resources & Benefits, Workers Compensation Claims folders, and in the Appendix 3 of this Plan) and provide a copy to the corporate Vice President of Treasury Operations.
 Any witnesses to accidents should provide written statements to document what happened.
-The school must report employee injuries to EA's Workers Compensation insurer (Travelers Insurance) as Worker Compensation claims.
+The school must report employee injuries to Education Affiliates Workers Compensation insurer (Travelers Insurance) as Worker Compensation claims.
 It is important to report claims immediately.
 (Students are not covered by Workers Compensation except in the state of Colorado.)

-Questions concerning insurance for employee and student injuries should be directed to the EA Vice President of Treasury Operations.
+Questions concerning insurance for employee and student injuries should be directed to the Education Affiliates Vice President of Treasury Operations.